The Business of Medicine

 Students in the joint degree program continue to be classified as full-time PCOM students

-All primary sources of financial aid are available for this additional year of
+- All primary sources of financial aid are available for this additional year of

-study, including Stafford Loans (formerly GSL loans) and HEAL loans.
-Financial aid continues
+study, including Strafford Loans (formerly GSL Loans) and HEAL loans.

 First-year PCOM students in good standing are eligible for joint degree program admission,

-faculty, the joint admissions committee reviews all materials and makes final admission
+the joint Admissions committee reviews all materials and makes final admission decisions.